Spectral Entropy Collapse as a Phase Transition in Delayed Generalisation: An Interventional and Predictive Framework for Grokkin: Theoretical Framework

-We propose a descriptive framing that organises the observed dynamics into two qualitatively distinct phases:

-\begin{description} \item[Phase I --- Norm expansion.]
-Parameter norm $\norm{\theta}$ grows rapidly as the model memorises the training set.
-During this phase, $\Hnorm(t)$ remains high and stable: the representation covariance is approximately isotropic.
+Before stating our empirical findings, we propose a descriptive framing that organises the observed dynamics into two qualitatively distinct phases: \begin{description} \item[Phase I --- Norm expansion.]
+Parameter norm $\|\theta\|_{2}$ grows rapidly as the model memorises the training set.
+During this phase, $\Htilde(t)$ remains high and stable: the representation covariance is approximately isotropic, indicating no structured compression.

 \item[Phase II --- Entropy collapse.]
-Norm growth plateaus. $\Hnorm(t)$ begins a monotone decline, reflecting concentration of representational energy into a low-dimensional subspace.
-Generalisation follows when $\Hnorm$ crosses a threshold~$\Hstar$. \end{description}

-In all 10 seeds we tested, Phase~I consistently precedes Phase~II, and Phase~II consistently precedes grokking.
-Norm and entropy are only weakly anti-correlated ($\rho = -0.248$), confirming that the two phases carry independent information.
-Whether norm expansion is strictly necessary for grokking (or merely co-occurs with it) is an open question; our experiments do not provide a direct counterfactual test of this.
-Recent theoretical work \citep{truong2026grokking,truong2026normhierarchy} shows that the grokking delay scales logarithmically with the norm ratio between memorisation and structured solutions, suggesting that norm dynamics and entropy dynamics are complementary views of the same underlying transition.
+Norm growth plateaus. $\Htilde(t)$ begins a monotone decline, reflecting concentration of representational energy into a low-dimensional structured subspace.
+Generalisation follows when $\Htilde$ crosses a critical threshold $\Hstar$. \end{description} In all $10$ seeds we tested, Phase~I consistently precedes Phase~II, and Phase~II consistently precedes grokking.
+We observe empirically that norm and entropy are only weakly anti-correlated ($\rho = -0.248$), confirming that the two phases carry independent information and that entropy collapse is not merely a reflection of norm dynamics.
+Whether norm expansion is strictly necessary for grokking (or merely co-occurs with it in our setting) is an open question; our experiments do not provide a direct counterfactual test of this.
+The practical value of the two-phase framing is that it identifies \emph{entropy collapse} --- not norm growth --- as the proximate signal preceding generalisation, which our causal experiments (Section~\ref{sec:intervention}) support.